Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 Okay.

-So um that's why it's very important to kind of build rapport in the beginning, shoot the shit, talk about sports, talk about random things.
+So that's why it's very important to kind of build rapport in the beginning, shoot the shit, talk about sports, talk about random things.

-When I would have a suspect in front of me, sometimes I might, you know, talk with them about random stuff, their favorite food, their family, sports, um, their hobbies, video games, even sometimes.
+I've told you guys before in my interviews, right, when I would have a suspect in front of me, sometimes I might, you know, talk with them about random stuff, their favorite food, their family, sports, their hobbies, video games, even sometimes.

-I'll talk like that about those you know, random things for like an hour.
+I'll talk like that about those, you know, random things for like an hour.

-Then I'll get into oh, yeah, I forgot, man.
+Then I'll get into, oh, yeah, I forgot, man.

 Let's go into that real fast.